782 Naval Air Squadron

+It had initially formed in October 1939 as an Armament Training Squadron but disbanded in November to provide personnel for 774 Naval Air Squadron.

 History

 Armament Training Squadron (1939)

-782 Naval Air Squadron formed at RNAS Ford (HMS Peregrine) on 23 October 1939 as an Armament Training Squadron, but before it’s intended aircraft could be delivered the squadron disbanded on 10 November, its personnel being amalgamated with those of 815 Naval Air Squadron to form 774 Naval Air Squadron.
+782 Naval Air Squadron formed at RNAS Ford (HMS Peregrine) on 23 October 1939 as an Armament Training Squadron, but before its intended aircraft could be delivered the squadron disbanded on 10 November, its personnel being amalgamated with those of 815 Naval Air Squadron to form 774 Naval Air Squadron.